American Revolution: British return: 1776–1777

 According to British historian Jeremy Black, the British had significant advantages, including a highly trained army, the world's largest navy, and an efficient system of public finance that could easily fund the war.
 However, they seriously misunderstood the depth of support for the American Patriot position, misinterpreting the situation as merely a large-scale riot.
 The British government believed that they could overawe the Americans by sending a large military and naval force:

-Convinced that the Revolution was the work of a full few miscreants who had rallied an armed rabble to their cause, they expected that the revolutionaries would be intimidated ....
-Then the vast majority of Americans, who were loyal but cowed by the terroristic tactics ... would rise up, kick out the rebels, and restore loyal government in each colony.
+“Convinced that the Revolution was the work of a full few miscreants who had rallied an armed rabble to their cause, they expected that the revolutionaries would be intimidated ....
+Then the vast majority of Americans, who were loyal but cowed by the terroristic tactics ... would rise up, kick out the rebels, and restore loyal government in each colony.”

 In the Siege of Boston, Washington forced the British out of the city in the spring of 1776, and neither the British nor the Loyalists controlled any significant areas.
 The British, however, were amassing forces at their naval base at Halifax, Nova Scotia.
-They returned in force in July 1776, landing in New York and defeating Washington's Continental Army in August at the Battle of Brooklyn.
-This gave the British control of New York City and its strategic harbor.
-Following that victory, they requested a meeting with representatives from Congress to negotiate an end to hostilities.
+They returned in force in July 1776, landing in New York and defeating Washington's Continental Army toe-to-toe in August at the Battle of Brooklyn, the largest battle of the war.
+Following that victory, and poised to take New York City, they requested a meeting with representatives from Congress to negotiate an end to hostilities.